The headline around Zsolt Balla practically writes itself: first rabbi to serve the German armed forces in nearly a century.

 The fact is dramatic enough to tempt people into stopping there.
 They should not.

-Balla matters not only because his appointment was historically unusual, but because of what it asked Germany to say out loud: Jewish life belongs inside the institutions of the modern German state, including one of the institutions most burdened by German history.
+Balla matters because his appointment was historically unusual and because of what it asked Germany to say out loud: Jewish life belongs inside the institutions of the modern German state, including one of the institutions most burdened by German history.

 That is a much bigger claim than a ceremonial first.